3DGenomes/TADbit/_sources/tutorial/tutorial_4_data_normalization.txt

 ~~~~~~~~~~~~~~~~~~~~~~

-Weights can be calculated according to two formulas (see :class:`pytadbit.experiment.Experiment.normalize_hic`), however, in the context of three-dimensional modeling, the "over_tot" method is recommended, as the distribution of values generated is closer to normal.

-Hi-C interaction count are thus normalized according to this formula:
+Weights are calculated according to this formula (see :class:`pytadbit.experiment.Experiment.normalize_hic`):

 .. math::